 8. 1 Utama Shopping Centre

-The largest shopping mall in Malaysia, this huge mall has a whopping 1000 shops full of designer clothes, accessories, sportswear, shoes, bags, home décor, and many more.
+The largest shopping mall in Malaysia, Bandar Utama has a whopping 1000 shops full of designer clothes, accessories, sportswear, shoes, bags, home décor, and many more.
 The mall also consists of budget options for more economical shoppers.
-1 Utama also boasts of a gorgeous eco-zone, with a fully functioning rainforest area, a huge fish tank, and a colourful rainbow bridge that both children and adults are bound to love.
+It also boasts of a gorgeous eco-zone, with a fully functioning rainforest area, a huge fish tank, and a colourful rainbow bridge that both children and adults are bound to love.
 Don’t miss the rooftop garden while you’re here!

 Address: S327, Bandar Utama City Centre No. 1, Lebuh Bandar Utama, Bandar Utama, Petaling Jaya, Selangor Timings: Sunday – Thursday: 10:00 AM – 10:00 PM Friday, Saturday: 10:00 AM – 10:30 PM